 The eight most “productive” counties, Hillsborough, Marion, Pasco, Polk, Hernando, Citrus, Orange, and Seminole, each with 192 to 348, totaling 1894 sinkholes or just under 70% of the total Florida sinkholes, occupy the central area of the state from the west coast to the east coast.

 The next eight counties, each with 55 to 126 sinkholes, totaling 628, amount to about 23% of the total, with an additional 13 counties contributing 198 sinkholes, or less than 7% of total for the state.

 Finally, that leaves 17 counties with no history of any sinkhole events and another 19 with one to four sinkhole events, not a significant figure over a 54-year period.

-Step Four – What is the specific sinkhole impact to the county of interest?
+Step Four – What is the specific sinkhole impact on the county of interest?